jweissman/orsino/docs/mm.md

 - **Formidable** (This creature is particularly tough, granting it additional resilience in combat.)<br/>Improve to hit by 3, improve bonus damage by 3, improve Save versus Will by 2, 10% resistance to Bludgeoning, 10% resistance to Piercing, 10% resistance to Slashing<br/>

 ### Solar
-_Wandering Celestial from the heavens, 568 years old.
-They are of towering build with matted hair, dark eyes and an unreadable disposition._
+_Wandering Celestial from the heavens, 589 years old.
+They are of towering build with light hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|